-Level 10 Life is a great exercise to assess where are you now, what are the next steps in order to achieve your goals, and how much time do you need to accomplish it.
+Level 10 Life is a great exercise to assess where are you now, what are the next steps in order to achieve your goals, and how much time you need to accomplish them.

 Definitely, it’s my favorite way of setting s.m.a.r.t (specific, measurable, achievable, relevant, timed) goals.

 Unfortunately, this year I started setting goals in my bullet journal from Level 10 Life spread.